pendle-finance/pendle-sdk-core-v2-docs/rendered-docs/docs/Multicall.mts.md

 results.
 Pendle SDK has integrated [Multicall](https://github.com/makerdao/multicall) by makerdao as a core component.
-Our multicall component is designed so that it is compatible with ethersjs’ Contract, as well as our own component, can be used everywhere comfortably, but users also have the option to opt-out of using it if they don’t want to.
+Our multicall component is designed so that it is compatible with [ethersjs’ Contract][ethers-Contract], as well as our own component, can be used everywhere comfortably, but users also have the option to opt-out of using it if they don’t want to.